 Step 3: Write the Obituary or Life Story

 This is the heart of the memorial.
-You can write it yourself, collaborate with family members, or use an AI obituary tool if the platform offers one.
+You can write it yourself, collaborate with family members, or use an AI draft tool if the platform offers one and then edit it heavily in your own words.
 Include key life events, personality traits, and what the person meant to their community.
-For guidance, see our how to write an obituary guide.
+For guidance on structure and length, see our obituary length and format guide.

 Step 4: Upload Photos and Videos